 Take the average of the data over the sample set and determine whether the average is within an acceptable tolerance of the medium of the range.
 For this test document, the tolerance is .019 of the medium of the range.
 In the representation of the values, all values are considered unsigned.

 Take the standard deviation of the values and determine if the sample’s standard deviation is within a given tolerance.
 For this test document, the tolerance is .066 of the maximum of the range divided by the square root of 12.
 In the representation of the values, all values are considered unsigned.

-Ground Truth Determination Unit

 Requirements Traceability Matrix (Requirement to Scenario)